 Babies go through phases.
 They may hate being in a carrier at three months (especially facing in), then at six months they LOVE it.
 I have had dozens of parents return carriers because "I love it, but my baby hates it!", and then they turn around and buy the same carrier months later because they tried again with a friend's carrier and now the baby adores being worn.
 So keep that in mind, especially if you have a print that you love...it might not be available at a later date.

 Warranty is provided by Beco Baby Carrier for one year from the date of purchase.
-For warranty issues, please contact Beco directly at email@example.com.
+For warranty issues, please contact Beco customer service at http://www.becobabycarrier.com/contact.asp and let them know what is wrong with your Beco Carrier.
+They will be happy to help get your carrier repaired or replaced.

 What is covered under the first year warranty: